dadoomer/personal-website/content/post/2021-02-05-python-sketchs/index.md

 seamless use of complex program synthesis libraries*.

 To show this, a proof-of-concept implementation was written in Python 3.9.
-The implementation does not perform actual program synthesis, rather, it manipulates Abstract Syntax Tress in a predefined way.
+The implementation uses an an enumeration-based synthesizer to manipulate Abstract Syntax Tress.
 While not showcasing program synthesis techniques, it does show that usage and implementation of the library's front-end components is not overly complex.

 ### Designing the library